megaannum/vimside/README.md

 been implemented and it has only been tested against the very small Scala/Java test source project bundled with it.

+I added variable at bottom of the plugin/vimside.vim file which allows one to turn on logging during Vimside Option loading.
+For the Vimside logger, Options must first be loaded in order to configure it.
+Thus, no logging when loading Options.
+So, I added a non-configurable logger that only logs in the vimside#options#manager.vim file.
+Hopefully, this will help users figure out whats happening during option loading.

+Also, the example project code has been moved under the directory data/vimside/projects - since there are now two example projects and will be a couple more in the future.
+Additionally, the tests have been moved under data/vimside/tests.
+I will be adding more unit/regression tests in the future.

 With lastest checkin, there is the first cut of the Type and Package Inspector.
 There will certainly be bugs.
 For types, place cursor over type and enter \<Leader>ti.